lareponse/badhat/add/doc/readme-addbad.md

 File structure and function naming conventions provide consistency.
 Code reviews focus on performance and clarity rather than framework compliance.

 **"What about testing?"**
-BADDAD includes a minimal testing framework.
+BADHAT includes a minimal testing framework.
 Procedural code is often easier to test than complex object hierarchies.

-**"Doesn't this create vendor lock-in to BADDAD?"**
+**"Doesn't this create vendor lock-in to BADHAT?"**
-BADDAD is 400 lines of readable PHP.
+BADHAT is 400 lines of readable PHP.
 It's easier to understand and modify than most framework documentation.

 ---

 ## Conclusion

-BADDAD's philosophy prioritizes:
+BADHAT's philosophy prioritizes:
 1. **Runtime performance** over developer convenience
 2. **Explicit behavior** over magical abstractions
 3. **Minimal dependencies** over rich ecosystems